Preserve Fall Leaves with Beeswax

 Safety Precautions

 One of the things that makes beeswax so craft friendly is the low melting point.
-However, caution should be used when melting beeswax.
+However, caution should be used.
 Beeswax is flammable and can catch fire if over-heated.

 That’s why it is good to use for homemade beeswax fire starters)!
 The flash point temp is around 400° F – there is no reason to let your wax get that hot.
 Never leave melting wax unattended.

-Decorating Ideas for Wax Dipped Leaves
+Creative Ideas for Wax-Dipped Leaves

 This is a great lesson of sustainability for children.
 A voice from the past when home decorations were made from natural materials that were readily available from nature.

-Beeswax coated leaves can be part of a Fall table display.
 You can also brighten up any window by hanging your leaves with string or yarn to form a colorful garland.

 Use them to create table centerpieces or decorate pillar candle displays.
 If you have artistic talents, beeswax dipped leaves can be used to create a wall art collage of various colors and shapes.